 With the exception of weekends and federal holidays, we are shipping orders for events taking place this coming weekend and for events taking place next weekend.
 Expect delivery time to be 2 days to most places - 3 days to more rural locations.×

 Whether your upcoming event is the culmination of months spent slowly training yourself out of your old comfort zone or is just another Saturday, it takes courage to tackle the open water.
 A high quality, well-fit wetsuit is a must for your arsenal.

 We feature today's models of the industry's most trusted triathlon wetsuit brands.
 Choosing your suit from our extensive collection are the most experienced wetsuit fitting experts in the business.Skip to Order Form

 Don't risk a bad swim!
-Trust the knowledge and experience we've built up during our 8 years of service.
+Trust the knowledge and experience we've built up during nearly a decade of service.

 Additional buoyancy keeps you on top of the water and in an optimal swimming position making for a much easier swim.

 Neoprene helps trap some of your body heat so you expend less energy keeping up your core body temperature.